H.E. Mr. Ibrahim Bumelha

 Chairman of DIHAD Sustainable Humanitarian Foundation; PAM Roving Ambassador for the GCC

 Under the patronage of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, we are further driven and inspired to expand on the necessary humanitarian aid that’s required, such as medical, education, and food security.
-DIHAD 2023 will again witness the important collaboration of the leading humanitarian opinion leaders and the most influential organizations who share the common goal of providing the best in humanitarian assistance, aid, and support across the world.
+DIHAD 2024 will witness the important collaboration of the leading humanitarian opinion leaders and the most influential organizations who share the common goal of providing the best in humanitarian assistance, aid, and support across the world.

 We express our kindest appreciation to our fellow partners, supporters, stakeholders, speakers, leading humanitarian bodies, exhibitors, and philanthropists alike for their continuous support.
 Your contribution adds countless value to this yearly assembly, where it is our sincere mission to advocate and highlight humanitarian and aid issues across the globe.